uchida/pkgng-repository/README.md

 $ popd
 ```

-and then, generate environment variables settings to access S3 bucket with [jq](https://stedolan.github.io/jq/)
+and then, generate environment variables settings to access S3 bucket with [jq](https://stedolan.github.io/jq/) for Vagrant provision.

 ```console
 $ cat <<__EOF__ > credential